Ozempic versus Wegovy

 Ozempic was originally only prescribed for patients with type 2 diabetes.
 It is also approved for cardiovascular risk reduction in adults with type 2 diabetes and established cardiovascular disease.
 [6]

-Wegovy, meanwhile, is the same drug marketed under a different name, and is licensed for patients who are obese (with a BMI of 30+) or overweight (with a BMI of 27+) with considerable weight related health issues such as hypertension, dyslipidemia, or indeed type 2 diabetes.
+Wegovy, meanwhile, is the same drug marketed under a different name, and is licensed for patients with obesity (BMI of 30+) or overweight (with a BMI of 27+) with one or more weight-related health issues such as hypertension or PCOS.

 Who can access Ozempic and Wegovy?

 Some people with a clinical diagnosis may be able to access Ozempic through an NHS doctor’s prescription.
-In the UK, Ozempic is already available on prescription through the NHS for those who have a diagnosis for type 2 diabetes.
-Even if you do have type 2 diabetes, however, you won’t necessarily be able to access it.
-Prescription is still fairly selective and available to those to whom the following applies [7]:
+In the UK, Ozempic is already available on prescription through the NHS for some people who have a diagnosis for type 2 diabetes.
+Even if you do have type 2 diabetes, however, you won’t necessarily be able to access it via the NHS, as treatment is only available to those to whom the following applies [7]:

-Wegovy is set to be made available on the NHS in the coming months for obese patients with weight-related health conditions such as high blood pressure or heart disease.
-Initially, the NHS will be offering Wegovy to 35,000 patients annually as part of a specialist two-year weight management programme [8].
+Wegovy is available on the NHS for a limited number of patients.
+Initially, the NHS will be offering Wegovy to about 35,000 patients annually as part of a specialist two-year weight management programme [8].

 How does the cost of Ozempic compare to Wegovy?

-The cost of Ozempic and Wegovy obviously varies greatly depending on where you buy it.
+The cost of Ozempic and the cost of Wegovy can vary greatly depending on where you buy it.
 In the UK, if you are getting a prescription from the NHS for Ozempic (or in the near future, Wegovy), you’ll only have to pay the NHS prescription cost (at time of writing, £9.65 per item).

-Those looking to buy Ozempic or Wegovy privately will have to pay more, as you’ll need to pay both the cost of the medication as well as for the prescription from a licensed prescriber.
+Those looking to buy Ozempic or Wegovy privately will pay more, as you’ll need to pay both the cost of the medication as well as for the prescription from a licensed prescriber.
 You’ve got a number of choices around where to buy these medications.
 You can get a prescription through a private doctor, although bear in mind the cost of getting a doctor’s appointment/assessment.
 In the UK, you can order Ozempic directly through online pharmacies too—though do note you will still need a prescription, which not all online pharmacies provide.
-As Wegovy is not currently available in the UK, it's difficult to compare costs at present.

 There are also digital health platforms like Habitual who prescribe medications alongside digital support.
-Learn more about our semaglutide plans here
+Learn more about our prescription weight loss medications plans here.

 Deciding between Ozempic and Wegovy comes down to a number of factors, from individual choices around suitability, to factors around cost and availability.
 While they each have their differences, they can both be a huge asset in helping you achieve and maintain your weight loss goals.